-A small atrium was pierced through the top thre floors to give a focus to the scheme, bring ligh and air to the centre of the building, expand the perimeter for cellular offices, avoid the need for air-conditioning, and collect solar heat The design solution allowed many of the rooms to be naturally-ventilated, with mechanice ventilation to the atrium and surrounding officer only, and to conference and meeting rooms on the ground floor.
-Most of the windows were replaced or upgraded with double-glazed units.
-Root insulation wills improved, but retrofit wall insulation was not economic.
-The bollers were overhauled
+A small atrium was pierced through the top three floors to give a focus to the scheme, bring light and air to the centre of the building, expand the perimeter for cellular offices, avoid the need for air-conditioning, and collect solar heat.

+The design solution allowed many of the rooms to be naturally-ventilated, with mechanical ventilation to the atrium and surrounding offices only, and to conference and meeting rooms on the ground floor.
+Most of the windows were replaced or upgraded with doubte-plazed units.
+Roof insulation was improved, but refroff veil insulation was not economic.
+The boilers were overhauled.

-The resulting building enjoys a moderate energy use of 193 kWh/m of heated floor area, with particularly low electrical and lighting costs Heating energy use predominates (85% p energy consumption and 55% of energy cost): could have been significantly lower had the old boilers been replaced with modern high efficiency equipment
+The resulting building enjoys a moderale energy use of 193 kWh/m2 of heated floor area, with particularly low electrical and lighting costs.
+Heating energy use predominates (85% of energy cost) energy cost purplic and 55% of energy cost; of other cost; could have been significantly lower had the old boiliers been replaced with modern high-efficiency equipment.